HSV Support: Group vs Individual Support — What’s Right for You?

 “I’m terrified of infecting someone I care about.”

-If any of these resonate with you, you are not alone — and you are not the only one trying to figure out what kind of support is right for you.
+If any of this resonates, you are not alone — and you are not the only one trying to figure out what kind of support is right for you.

 Two Ways to Receive Support